lunaflight/courserekt/src/web/README.md

 The search bar does the following:
 1. Every time new user input is detected, JS is immediately executed.
-2. For every course, it is hidden if and only if the course code does not contain any of the filters, delimited by `' '`, as a substring.
+2. For every course, it is hidden if and only if the course code does not start with any of the filters, delimited by `' '`, as a substring.
    - It does so by adding `hidden` to the table row.

 ## Persistence